brevzin/cpp_proposals/3074_consexpr_union_lifetime/constexpr-union-lifetime.md

 * [3.3]{.pnum} all the direct base classes of [its class]{.rm} [`X`]{.addu} have trivial default constructors, and
 * [3.4]{.pnum} [either `X` is a union or ]{.addu} for all the non-static data members of [its class]{.rm} [`X`]{.addu} that are of class type (or array thereof), each such class has a trivial default constructor.

 Otherwise, the default constructor is *non-trivial*.
-[If the default constructor of a union class `X` is trivial and the first variant member of `X` has implicit-lifetime type ([basic.types.general]), the default constructor begins the lifetime of that member [It becomes the active member of the union]{.note}.]{.addu}
+[If the default constructor of a union `X` is trivial and the first variant member of `X` has implicit-lifetime type ([basic.types.general]), the default constructor begins the lifetime of that member [It becomes the active member of the union]{.note}.]{.addu}
 :::

 Change [class.dtor]{.sref}/7-8: